Join our WhatsApp Channel for free information about snakes & snakebite as well as notifications of our latest specials!

 There are around thirty species of cobra in the world, with an additional three subspecies and three extinct species.
 They are found from south-east Asia through the Arab region into Africa.
 Ironically, the King Cobra is not a true cobra and is in its own genus Opiophagus – meaning “snake –eater”.
 The true cobras all fall under the genus Naja.
 Naja is a Sanskrit word for snake.

-In Southern Africa there are eight cobra species that are all are well adapted and occur in thick coastal forest in the east, into bushveld and throughout the dry regions of the west.
+In southern Africa there are seven cobra species, plus one subspecies.
+These snakes are all are well adapted and occur in thick coastal forest in the east, into bushveld and throughout the dry regions of the west.
 In Southern Africa cobras are mostly absent from high altitude mountainous regions.
 However, we will include the Rinkhals in this newsletter (even though it is not a true cobra) which does thrive in high altitude grasslands.

 Not all cobras can spit or eject their venom and only four of the eight southern African species can spit.
 This is a defensive technique used to temporarily blind an attacker so that the snake can escape without getting harmed.
 The first aid procedure for venom in the eyes requires you to flush all excess venom from your eyes, with any bland or neutral liquid.
 Water is the best option, but milk, beer or cold drink would suffice if water isn’t available.
 You want to rinse the eyes for about 15 – 20 minutes to flush away excess venom.
 A gently running tap is best for this procedure.
 The same technique must be used for pets that get venom in the eyes.
 The discomfort lasts for about two days and then subsides.
 Getting antibacterial cream and a slit-eye examination from a medical professional is advisable.
 Venom in the mouth or on the skin is not harmful and can be washed off.